isc-projects/stork/doc/user/install.rst

 is set to ``true`` in the Kea CA configuration file.
 In this case, the Stork agent must use valid certificates; it cannot use self-signed certificates created during Stork agent registration.

-If Kea is configured to use Basic Auth, the Stork agent will read the credentials from the Kea CA configuration file.
+If Kea is configured to require Basic Auth, the Stork agent will read each daemon's credentials from that daemon's configuration file.
 The Stork agent chooses credentials with user name beginning with ``stork``.
 If there is no such user, the agent will use the first user from the list.

 For example, set the following in the Kea CA configuration file, and save the password in the ``/etc/kea/stork-api-password`` file: